 based on the method of assessment or assessment tool used, set benchmarks for assessment results that determine basic skills deficiency.

-Regardless of how basic skills deficiency is determined, document
+If a formal assessment is used to assess basic skills deficiency, a Basic Skills Assessment form (found under the Assessments tab in WorkInTexas.com) must be completed to document the results of the assessment.
+However, if basis skills deficiency is determined through an informal assessment, such as an interview, the assessment must be documented in a Case Note.
+More information about documenting assessments in WorkInTexas.com can be found in TAB 292, Change 1, issued March 18, 2024, and titled “Assessments in WorkInTexas.com.”

 Initial assessment of skills levels and determinations of whether the individual is eligible to receive assistance from adult and dislocated worker programs are basic career services, which are allowable services and allowable costs for any individual who meets basic eligibility criteria (age, authorization to work in the United States, and Selective Service).

 IV.
 WIOA Dislocated Worker